Data Sources for International Relations (SAIS)

 - National Population Census of China This link opens in a new windowData of 2010 national census, plus 31 provinces, centrally administered municipalities, and 2872 units at county level.

-- EIU China Province and City DataFocused on 31 provinces and select cities in China.
+- EIU China Focus City DataFocused on 31 provinces and select cities in China.
+To access, click on More in the Navigation Bar on the top right.

 - Census Digital Library (India)A searchable repository of all publicly-available materials related to the India population censuses dating from the 1800s to present.

-- Labour Migration Statistics (ILO)ILO's Migration page.
+- International Labour Migration Statistics (ILO)ILO's ILMS database.
 Note the ILOSTAT Database has data you can manipulate for spreadsheets.

 - International Migration Outlook (OECD)Find the most current OECD report.